NHSDigital/nhsuk-frontend-jinja/docs/contributing/application-architecture.md

 # Application architecture

-The application generates static HTML pages to preview components, with each component having their own page, these files can be found in `app/`.
+The application follows instructions to [test if your HTML matches NHS.UK frontend](https://github.com/nhsuk/nhsuk-frontend/blob/main/docs/contributing/testing-your-html.md).
 To make changes to components, you will have to edit the individual components files within `templates/`.
-These are usually the only 2 folders that you will need.

 ---